KassemKallas/WIFS2022-RoSe-DNNWatermarking/README.md

 #Auhtors: Kassem Kallas and Teddy Furon

-#Centre Inria de l’Universit´e de Rennes, France
+#Centre Inria de l’Université de Rennes, France

 This repository consists of the tensforflow implementation for our WIFS 2022 paper RoSe: A RObust and SEcure Black-Box DNN Watermarking available at: https://arxiv.org/abs/2206.11024